Strong Dollar and Silent Imbalances in the Global Economy

 Foreign-Currency Debt and Balance Sheet Constraints

 Dollar-denominated debt constitutes one of the main transmission channels of a strong dollar.
 When the currency appreciates, the real burden of this debt rises for borrowers whose revenues are mostly denominated in other currencies.
-The ounce of gold converted into the main reserve currencies breaks down the mechanics behind this observation.
+For more detail: The ounce of gold converted into the main reserve currencies.

 This phenomenon does not necessarily lead to a wave of defaults.
 It first manifests as heightened discipline: investment reduction, prioritization of deleveraging, defensive arbitrage in balance sheet management.
 These behaviors help slow economic dynamics without triggering an open crisis.